hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Who are you?
 Asked Roland finally.

-I have many names, the Crimson King is one of them, it is how I'm known here — continues.
+I have many names, the Crimson King is one of them, it is how I'm known here.
 But my real name is Stephen, Stephen King, see the pun?
 I'm a writer, a puppeteer, the man behind the curtain — and gestures with his fingers as if typing in the air.

 Roland simply stares back at him.
+He can't put words in his mouth.
+His mind is working slowly.
+Like after three days of insomnia.
+He shivers.
+Perhaps is the weed, perhaps he has been enchanted, perhaps he is inside a dream.

 You still don't get it, do you?
 I am your maker, Roland.
 Consider yourself lucky.
 How many get that chance?
 I hadn't, yet...
 I hope...

 I know there's someone greater than me.
 There always is.
 Remember gunslinger, the greatest mystery the Universe offers is not life but size.
 Size encompasses life, and the Tower encompasses size.

+Size...
+Size...
+That word resonates inside Roland's head.

 Bullshit, you are a charlatan, that's what you are.
 Enough of this!
 I want to hear no more.